cassandra-spark/smatch/README.md

 Then deploy the files in `build` on a server of choice (eg Static File Server, CDN, ...).

 ### Running the Backend
+First open `smatch-backend/params.py` and change the values to reflect those you used when creating the database.

 ```
 cd smatch-backend